-- the cost-effectiveness of the proposal (see Sections B, F, and R of the application and any exhibits), - quality services will be provided (see Sections B and O of the application and any exhibits), and - access will be provided to underserved groups (see Sections B and L of the application and any exhibits).
+- The cost-effectiveness of the proposal (see Sections B, F, and R of the application and any referenced exhibits). - Quality services will be provided (see Sections B and O of the application and any referenced exhibits). - Access will be provided to underserved groups (see Sections B and L of the application and any referenced exhibits).

-- application,
+- Application

-- exhibits to the application, and
+- Exhibits to the application

-- information publicly available during the review and used by the Agency.
+- Information publicly available during the review and used by the Agency